MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 >
 >   Use private DNS whenever possible and minimize the number of DNS zones.
 >
 >   Simplify routing configurations.
 Consider routing all traffic through the firewall, if used in the architecture.
+>
+> - **Test the resiliency of the network**.
+Utilize Azure Chaos Studio to simulate network connectivity disruptions, ensuring workload redundancy and assessing the impact range of potential failures.

 ##### Recommendations